unmeshvrije/python-for-beginners/Assignments/Labs/Lab_1.md

 ```
 Enter anything: anything
 anything
+Enter anything: 42
+42
 ```
 > Extra assignment: The program keeps repeating words until the user enters “exit” then it stops.

-# 3. Make it double
+# 4. Make it double
 Write a program that takes a number as input and prints out the number times two.

 * __Example output__: